nickbabcock/highway-rs/README.md

 # Highway-rs

-This crate is a native Rust port of [Google's HighwayHash](https://github.com/google/highwayhash), which is a fast, keyed, and strong hash function.
+This crate is a native Rust port of [Google's HighwayHash](https://github.com/google/highwayhash), which is a fast, keyed, portable (output is hardware independent) and strong hash function.

 ## Features